 - If you want to improve your speed for a 5k/10k and a half marathon, doing a marathon will not help either.
 You are NOT tapping into your “fast-twitch muscle,” you are doing what you have been doing ALL-SEASON long.
 You are working your “slow-twitch muscle.”

 Tip #4: Start tapping into the Phosphagen System at least once a week.

 - Huh?
 Start getting into that energy system that is SO uncomfortable.
 This is the system that goes for 30 seconds to 2:00 minutes.
 It HURTS.
-This is where you can do a variety of HIIT Workouts.

 - A favorite is EMOM (Every Minute on the Minute).
 You can go hard for 30 seconds and rest for 30.